-Surin Beach is perfectly situated on the west coast of Phuket, and I believe it’s one of the most beautiful, convenient, and harmonious beaches on the island.
-It’s easy to travel from here to nearby beaches and Phuket Town.
-The beach has stunning soft sand, plenty of shade, excellent amenities, and lots of undeveloped areas.
+Surin Beach is located practically in the centre of Phuket’s west coast and in my opinion, it’s one of the most beautiful, convenient and harmonious beaches on the island.
+It’s easy to travel in any direction from here to nearby beaches and Phuket Town.
+The sand here is amazingly soft.
+Plenty of shade.
+Excellent amenities and yet there are many undeveloped areas.

 Beach Overview

-The sand is fine, light, and ranges from yellow to almost white, depending on the lighting.
-There’s no silt; the water is clear and beautifully turquoise.
-During the season, cleaners are constantly tidying up, and there are plenty of trash bins.
-The beach is always neat and clean.
+The sand is fine, light, yellow or almost white depending on the lighting.
+There’s no silt, the water is crystal clear with a beautiful azure colour.
+During the season, cleaners with brooms are constantly on the beach and there are bins for rubbish.
+It’s neat and clean.

-In high season, the beach gets crowded.
-Unlike the spacious and relaxed Bang Tao, Surin is more of a party spot.
-You’ll find many young and older tourists enjoying beers on sunbeds.
-Families with children are less common but still present.
+In season, the beach is crowded.
+Unlike the spacious and relaxed Bang Tao, this is more of a party spot.
+There are many young and not-so-young Europeans drinking beer on sunbeds.
+Families with children aren’t the majority but they’re there too, including Russians.
+During New Year, the Russian community organises celebrations for children here.

-The northern end of the beach is more spacious and less crowded, sheltered by a high shore with palm trees.
-During the off-season, there are fewer sunbeds and tourists, many cafes close, and unnecessary infrastructure is removed.
-This beach is a favorite among tourists.
+The northern edge of the beach is more spacious and less crowded, sheltered by a high shore with palm trees.
+Off-season there are fewer sunbeds and fewer tourists, many cafes close and excess infrastructure is removed.
+Tourists love this beach.

 Swimming

-The shore is quite steep, especially noticeable at low tide when it gets deep quickly.
-At low tide, the entry is gentler.
-The waves are strong, even when they look small.
-Off-season, powerful waves start in April.
-Near the headland, storm waves crash dramatically against the rocks, sending spray high into the air.
+The shore is quite high, especially noticeable at low tide.
+It gets deep almost immediately, quite sharply.
+At low tide, the entry is more gradual.
+The waves are strong, even when they appear small.
+Off-season, very powerful waves begin in April.
+During storms, waves impressively crash against the rocks at the headland, sending millions of spray droplets high into the air.

-There are many jet skis.
-If you like rocks, you can head to the ends of the beach.
-Kids who can swim or are with their parents enjoy it here, as it’s clean and the water is clear, but there’s not much space to run around.
+There are lots of jet skis.
+If you want rocks, you can go to the edges of the beach.
+It’s good for children if they can swim or are with their parents, as it’s clean and the water is clear.
+But there isn’t much space for running around.

 Sunbeds and Shade

-Behind the beach is a promenade with steps leading up at several points.
-Trees grow along the promenade, providing shade for open-air cafes.
-However, on the beach itself, shade is limited.
-You need to choose spots with more sprawling canopies.
-By noon, the sun reaches everywhere.
+Right behind the beach is a promenade, with steps leading up to it in several places.
+Trees grow along the promenade with open cafes underneath them.
+But there isn’t much shade on the beach itself.
+You need to choose spots where the trees have more spread-out crowns.
+Before noon, the sun reaches everywhere anyway.

-There’s not much free shaded space; most of it is occupied by paid sunbeds.
-There’s a free public shower in the center of the beach, near the parking lot and temple.
-Sunbeds cost 100 baht ($3), and the first row can be 150 baht ($4.50).
-In the last row, shade is also provided by trees on the promenade, making it cooler.
+There’s hardly anywhere to lie for free in the shade as everything is occupied by paid sunbeds.
+There’s a free public shower in the centre of the beach, near the car park and temple.
+Sunbeds cost 100 baht, the front row sometimes costs 150 baht.
+In the very back row, the trees growing on the promenade also provide shade making it cooler there.

-Since the beach is enclosed by high shorelines, it’s very hot most of the time, like a sauna, because it’s poorly ventilated by the wind.
+Since the beach is sheltered by a high shore, it’s very hot most of the time, like a sauna, as there’s little air movement.

 Beach Photos

-There are two streams at the ends of the beach.
-The one on the north side towards Bang Tao can be too deep to cross in everyday clothes—up to waist-deep.
+There are two streams at the edges of the beach.
+The one in the north towards Bang Tao may be impassable for people in everyday clothes – the depth can be waist-high.

 Amenities

-There are many open-air cafes and bars under the trees with sea views.
-There’s a fair amount of nightlife.
-On the north side, there are upscale establishments.
-In the center of the beach, there’s a Thai temple.
-Beyond the promenade is a large open space.
+There are many open cafes and bars under trees with sea views.
+Quite a lot of nightlife.
+On the northern side are expensive establishments.
+Roughly in the centre of the beach stands a Thai temple.
+Beyond the promenade is a large empty space.

-In the evenings, people gather on the high shore to watch the sunset.
-Then, the numerous lights of restaurants and other tourist spots come on, and music plays.
-The atmosphere is that of a pleasant resort without being overly seedy.
+In the evenings, people meet on the high shore to watch the sunset, then numerous lights of restaurants and other tourist establishments light up and music plays.
+It has the atmosphere of a resort in the good sense of the word, without excessive seediness.

 Accommodation

-There isn’t much accommodation in Surin.
-There are a few expensive hotels:
+There isn’t that much accommodation in Surin.
+There are several expensive hotels:

-- Novotel Phuket Surin Beach Resort 4 (Holiday Inn Resort Phuket Surin Beach)
+- Novotel Phuket Surin Beach Resort 4 (Holiday Inn)

 - The Chava Resort 4